Should you hire a NJ Truck Accident Lawyer for your injury claim?

 Can I name multiple parties in my NJ truck accident claim?

 Yes.
 You can name every party that’s at fault for your truck crash when making an injury claim.
 Considering that the trucking industry is complex and broad, you might discover there were various parties involved that caused the accident.
 Some of these negligent parties may include the trucking company, the truck driver, the defective truck part manufacturer, the cargo loader, and the government entity mandated with maintaining and keeping the roads safe.

 Will I have to go to court for my claim?

-You will only have to go to trial if the insurer or trucking company doesn’t offer an adequate settlement out of the trial.
-But the other side of the table wants a solution out of court given that the reimbursement amount awarded in court is usually higher compared to an out-of-court agreement.
+You will only have to go to trial if the insurer or trucking company doesn’t offer an adequate settlement out of the trial but other side of the table wants a solution out of court; given that the reimbursement amount awarded in court is usually higher compared to an out-of-court agreement.

 Contact a New Jersey Semi-Truck Accident Attorney

 The impact of an 18-wheeler or semi-truck crash can shake you right to the core and throw out your sense of financial and physical wellbeing.
-In case the injuries sustained as a result of the truck accident weren’t your fault, you are entitled to compensation, but you’ll first have to tussle with reluctant insurance service providers and large trucking companies to get it.
+In the case that injuries sustained as a result of the truck accident weren’t your fault, you are entitled to compensation.
+You’ll first have to tussle with reluctant insurance service providers and large trucking companies to get it.

 David A. DiBrigida, handles truck accident injury cases.
 He will evaluate the factors contributing to the value of your damages and personally handle your case from start to finish.

 To protect your legal rights, call David A. DiBrigida today at 800-322-5529 for a FREE consultation.